eth_unsubscribe - BNB Smart Chain

-eth_unsubscribe method in JSON-RPC API Interface allows users to stop receiving updates for a specific subscription in the BSC protocol.
+eth_unsubscribe in the JSON-RPC API Interface allows users to stop receiving updates from a subscription in the BSC protocol efficiently.

 Supported Networks